 Before participating in a bid you should actually visit the property to find out the repair cost associated with the property.
 Check for leakage and other maintenance costs.

 Also Read – RERA Act – 10 Key Feature you should know

-Look for other cost such as registration of property, stamp duty, society transfer fees, the cost of moving into property etc.
+Look for other costs such as registration of property, stamp duty, society transfer fees, the cost of moving into a property, etc.

-You may need to involve advocate or sought for legal help for the disputed property.
+You may need to involve an advocate or sought for legal help for the disputed property.

 Where to look for property in the auction?

-You can find detail about property auction at following places.
+You can find detail about property auctions at the following places.